Andrew-E-Dagdag/marketplacer-code-challenge/README.md

 - Load a list of products from a file. (done)
 - List product details to the user. (done)
-- Add products to a Shopping Cart.
+- Add products to a Shopping Cart. (done)
-- Apply promotional discounts.
+- Apply promotional discounts. (done)
-- Calculate and display the total cost.
+- Calculate and display the total cost. (done)
 - (self: implement tests for all functions)

 ## Usage:

+### Starting the program:

+- Clone the repository
+- `npm i` to install the required dependencies
+- `npm run main` to run the application

+### Using the program

+#### Browse

+- `Browse`
-### Loading a list of products from a file:
+- - Shows you the list of products that have been loaded in from the json file

-- Insert steps here

-### List product details to the user

-- Insert steps here

-### Add products to a shopping cart
+#### View Product

+- `View [product index]`
+- - View the specific details of a product, with the index coming from the number seen in the `Browse` command.
+E.g. To view `1.
+Jockey Wheels - Orange - $15.39`, use `View 1`

+#### Add/Remove Product

+- `Add [product index] [quantity]` | `Remove [product index] [quantity]`
+- - Add or Remove the product to your shopping cart, with the index coming from the number seen in the `Browse` command and quantity being the number of items you want to add or remove.
+E.g. To add 5 pieces of `1.
+Jockey Wheels - Orange - $15.39`, use `Add 1 5`.
+To remove, simply use `Remove 1 3`, leaving you with 2 items in your cart.

+#### Cart

-- Insert steps here
+- `Cart`
-- Additional goal: list shopping cart items
-- Under additional goal, also display total running cost (including promotional discount factored in)
+- - Check the contents of your shopping cart, along with the total amount and any discounts automatically applied.

-### Checkout
+#### Checkout

+- `Checkout`
+- - Checkout the cart by exiting the program and be redirected to the payment platform.
+For this exercise, the redirect and payment platform are not implemented.
+Instead, this exits the program.

+#### Exit

-- Insert steps here
+- `Exit`
-- - notes: should apply promotional discounts
-- - should calculate and display the total cost
+- - Exits the program